In 2005 Cheri embarked on one of the most amazing journeys of her life . . . a journey into the world of writing and self-publishing.

 Cheri’s books have not only delighted children of all ages, but have received the highest of accolades by being awarded the prestigious “Mom’s Choice Award Seal” and the “Dove Foundation Family Seal.”
 She continues to share her passion for reading and writing by speaking to children, teachers, and community organizations throughout the Midwest.

 Once again, Cheri’s grandchildren have inspired her writing by asking her to try something new . . . write a chapter book.
-Tentatively entitled Frogwilla, this enchanting tale about a little tree frog is quite unique as it is truly a family project.
+Titled Frogwilla, A Treefrog's Story, this enchanting tale about a little tree frog is quite unique as it is truly a family project.
 You see, the story was inspired by granddaughter, Hannah, age 12, and illustrated by granddaughter, Aubrey, age 15, with a little help from Grandpa (Cheri’s husband).
-Look for Frogwilla’s release in April, 2013.
+Look for Frogwilla’s release in Summer 2013.

 I came into this world on a very cold January morning in 1948 in the “Windy City”, Chicago, Illinois.
 My mother and I, along with